-Tow Truck Towing INFOID:0000000005463939
+Tow Truck Towing INFOID:0000000007255988

-· Never tow a CVT model with the rear wheels raised and the front wheels on the ground.
+- Never tow a CVT model with the rear wheels raised and the front wheels on the ground.
 This may cause serious and expensive damage to the transaxle.
-If it is necessary to tow the vehicle with the rear wheels raised, always use towing dollies under the front wheels.

-Never tow a CVT model from the rear (that is, backward) with four wheels on the ground.
+If it is necessary to tow the vehicle with the rear wheels raised, always use towing dollies under the front wheels. - Never tow a CVT model from the rear (that is, backward) with four wheels on the ground.
 This may cause serious and expensive damage to the transaxle.

-NISSAN recommends that the vehicle be towed with the driving (front) wheels off the ground.
+NISSAN recommends that the vehicle be towed with the driving (front) wheels off the ground or place the vehicle on a flat bed truck as illustrated.

-- · Always release the parking brake when towing the vehicle with the front wheels raised with the rear wheels on the around. - · When the battery of a vehicle equipped with the Intelligent Key system is discharged, the vehicle should be towed with the front wheels on towing dollies or place the vehicle on a flat bed truck.
+- Always release the parking brake when towing the vehicle with the front wheels raised with the rear wheels on the - When the battery of a vehicle equipped with the Intelligent Key system is discharged, the vehicle should be towed with the front wheels on towing dollies or place the vehicle on a flat bed truck.